slra/slra/README.md

 Using the package
 -----------------

-The package consists of a single \ref slra_doc function.
+The package consists of a single \ref slra function.
 The standard help for the function is also available by typing:
 * `help slra` in MATLAB/Octave
 * `?slra` in R
 In the HTML version of the documentation, the help is available only for MATLAB.

 Directories `test_m` and `test_r` contain demo files for MATLAB/Octave and R.

 ### Citing the package
 If you use the package in your research, please cite \cite slra-software :